What You Need to Know About GLP-1 Medications: Part 2

 That’s really the million dollar central question.
 Our bodies are supposed to be designed to work perfectly.
 So what broke that made so many of us obese?
 As we noted in Part 1, a massive genetic shift causing a population-wide GLP-1 deficiency is not plausible.
 Evolution doesn’t work that fast.
 It must be something in the environment.

-And this is where it gets interesting.
 GLP-1 production is highly influenced by the composition of our gut microbiomes.
-And that composition is highly influenced by the foods we eat and the fluids we consume.
-For example, artificial sweeteners can negatively affect gut microbiome composition - and GLP-1 production - in as little as 2 weeks!
+And that microbiome composition is, in turn, highly influenced by the foods we eat.
+For example, regular intake of artificial sweeteners can negatively affect gut microbiome composition - and GLP-1 production - in as little as 2 weeks!

 Tested & Proven Results.